 Auto currently supports two types of apps:

 You can enable your existing audio and messaging apps developed for phones and tablets to work in the car, without having to worry about vehicle-specific hardware differences.
 To enable your app for Auto, your app must target Android 5.0 (API level 21) or higher.
+Adding support for Android Auto to your existing app will enable it to work on both car and phone screens.
+Android Auto handles most of the work to adjust each application's user interface to the screen on which it is displayed.
 Your app’s manifest must also declare the car capabilities that it uses, such as audio playback or messaging services.

 This lesson describes how to start building apps for Auto, including setting up your development environment and meeting the the minimum requirements to enable an app to communicate with Auto.